Lenas25/Encriptador-texto/README.md

 - write text to encrypt
 - write text to decrypt
 - copy encrypted text to clipboard
+- past the last text copy to clipboard
 - you will see the errors if you do not comply with the indicated warning

 ### Attached is the link to the [actual project](https://lenas25.github.io/encriptador-texto/).